DemonHashira/test-task-weband/README.md

 # Install dependencies
 npm install

-# Start the local development server
+# Start the lite-server which will run the index.html file with live-reload
 npm start
 ```